arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 This work will be carried out on an ongoing basis.

 - comply with corporate policies and procedures
-- meet with each of your contractors on the first day of each sprint
+- meet with each of your contractors on the first or last day of each sprint (i.e. "between sprints")
 - ensure your contractors have sufficient work in the upcoming sprint
 - discuss the planned work to help identify any support you can provide
 - participate in recruitment activities and interview panels